-Before launching the MIS/GIS database system, multiple feedback and validation sessions are in progress with client and all the stakeholders of the project.
+Before launching the MIS/GIS database system, multiple feedback and validation sessions will be carried out with client and all the stakeholders of the project.
 Finally, a restitution/validation workshop will be conducted to which the key partners would be invited to get the real feedback on the proposals and achievements.

-3.4 MONITORING, EVALUATION AND IMPACT EVALUATION PLAN
+2.5 MONITORING, EVALUATION AND IMPACT EVALUATION PLAN

-This section presents brief introduction about the ME&IE and Impact evaluation plan.
+This section presents brief introduction about the ME&IE and Impact Evaluation Plan of ME&IE Consultants.